antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateay.md

 Your gateway should now reboot everyday automatically, and keep working for a long time.
 It is a bit annoying to have to do that kind of workarounds for a commercial product.
-I would love either a fix from IKEA, or a way to deploy this more easily on my pfSense box.
+I would love either a fix from IKEA, or a way to deploy this on my pfSense box.

 But for now, I can move on to other stuff!